Imperial Palace 皇居

 Tours run twice each day except on Sundays, Mondays and public holidays.
-Reservations are recommended, and can be made through the Imperial Household Agency's website.
-Although the tours are usually offered in Japanese only, pamphlets in English are available.
+Reservations are recommended, and can be made through the Imperial Household Agency's website (note: visits and advance applications have been temporarily suspended to prevent the spread of new coronavirus infection.
+Check the website for more information).
+Although the tours are usually offered in Japanese only, apps in six languages are also available.
 Highlights of the tour include the chance to see the Kyuden, or main palace, and the Fujimi-yagura watchtower.

 Visit during the Imperial family's New Year's greeting

 If you're planning a winter trip to Tokyo, be at the palace on January 2 for the New Year's greeting.
 On that special occasion, the palace gates are opened to visitors who can come in and marvel at the inner palace grounds and see the Imperial family greeting their subjects.